-If you’re asked to talk the interviewer through your Personal Statement, it’s a good idea to highlight key aspects of it in a systematic manner while also adding in supplementary points to boost your response.
+If you’re asked to talk the interviewer through your Personal Statement, it’s a good idea to highlight key aspects of it in a systematic manner while also adding supplementary points to boost your response.

-When speaking about these points, try to add in an original aspect to avoid repeating what has already been written.
-For example, if you would like to speak about a work experience placement, you could add in additional qualities of good doctors that you observed.
+When speaking about these points, try to add an original aspect to avoid simply repeating what has already been written.
+For example, if you would like to speak about a work experience placement, you could add in additional qualities of good Doctors that you observed.

 If you have completed additional relevant activities since submitting your Personal Statement, this can also be a good opportunity to add them in.

-Remember to be confident and enthusiastic in your response!
+Remember to be confident and enthusiastic in your response.
 This is a piece of your original work that reflects you as a person, and as such, your attitude can also add to the impression that you leave on interviewers.

-It is worth having a few articles that you have read in mind in case a question like this comes up.
-You should be able to give a brief explanation of what they were about so be sure to glance over them again ahead of the interview to jog your memory.
+Prepare in advance.
+It is worth having a few articles that you have read in mind, in case a question like this comes up.
+You should be able to give a brief explanation of what they were about, so glance over them again ahead of the interview to jog your memory.

 Give an example of a recent campaign that you have heard about.
 This can be researched ahead of time.
-Act FAST is one example of a public health campaign which aims to spread awareness of the symptoms of stroke using the ‘FAST’ acronym to help people know when to call 999.
+Act FAST is one example of a public health campaign which aims to spread awareness of the symptoms of stroke, using the ‘FAST’ acronym to help people know when to call 999.